mdvb1001/bamazon/README.md

 Use the commands in `bamazon_db.sql` to create the appropriate database ("Bamazon"), table ("products") and columns ("id_item", "product_name", "department_name", "price", "stock_quantity").

 After this, you will need to establish a connection between the machine and the server.
-Go to `var connection` in `bamazonCustomer` and change `password` and `port` to mirror your local machine's settings.
-You will need to repeat this in your `bamazonManager` file.
+Go to `var connection` in `bamazonCustomer.js` and change `password` and `port` to mirror your local machine's settings.
+You will need to repeat this in your `bamazonManager.js` file.

 Done?
 Great!
 You are ready to experience Bamazon!